cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 Datalab estimates various issues based on the four inputs below.
 Each input is optional, if you do not provide it, Datalab will skip checks for those types of issues that require this input.

-1. ``labels`` - the annotated class for each example in a multi-class classification dataset.
+1. ``label_name`` - a field in the dataset that the stores the annotated class for each example in a multi-class classification dataset.
 2. ``pred_probs`` - predicted class probabilities output by your trained model for each example in the dataset (these should be out-of-sample, eg. produced via cross-validation).
 3. ``features`` - numeric vector representations of the features for each example in the dataset.
 These may be embeddings from a (pre)trained model, or just a numerically-transformed version of the original data features.
 4. ``knn_graph`` - K nearest neighbor graph represented as a sparse matrix of dissimilarity values between examples in the dataset.
 If both `knn_graph` and `features` are provided, the `knn_graph` takes precedence, and if only `features` is provided, then a `knn_graph` is internally constructed based on the (either euclidean or cosine) distance between different examples’ features.